 The UGBA 199 form should indicate it is for DeCal facilitator credit.
 The unit value of the UBGA 199 credit shall not exceed the unit value of UBGA 198.
 The UGBA 199 form needs to be submitted to the Haas Undergraduate Office no later than the last day of third week of the semester.
 The Undergraduate Office will enroll the student in the UGBA 199 and it will be reflected on CalCentral.

-More than one student facilitator is allowed; however, one student facilitator must be the primary contact person for the Undergraduate Program Office.
+More than one student facilitator is allowed.
+A “Lead Student Facilitator” must be identified if there are multiple facilitators and they will serve as the main point of contact between the DeCal and the Haas Undergraduate Program Office.
+The “Lead Student Facilitator” must be a current undergraduate Business Administration major.
 In addition, students are not allowed to be the facilitator for more than one UGBA 198 per semester.

 Individual Independent Study (UGBA 199)